harikannan976-cloud/QA-AUTOMATION-CUCUMBER-JAVA/README.md

 # QA Automation Cucumber Java Framework

 **Created by Hari Kannan** to demonstrate hands-on QA automation engineering skills.
-This project was built entirely from scratch with no AI assistance — every line of code reflects real-world experience and craftsmanship.
+This project was built entirely from scratch — every line of code reflects real-world experience and craftsmanship.

 A robust automation framework using **Java, Gradle, Cucumber, Selenium, Appium, and Rest Assured**.